PayString/paystring-documentation/docs/getting-started.md

 ## Create a PayID

 Now we can create a PayID on our locally running PayID server.
+This will let us receive funds using our PayID, since other people would be able to query our PayID server for our account information.

-Lets create a PayID with an XRP Ledger Testnet account.
+Let's create a PayID with an XRP Ledger Testnet account:

 ```bash
 curl --location --request POST 'http://127.0.0.1:8081/users' \